batfish/pybatfish/README.md

 jupyter notebooks
 ```

-To begin analyzing your own data, see [pybatfish documentation](https://pybatfish.readthedocs.io/en/latest/).
+You can then begin analyzing your own networks by modifying the examples and pointing them at your data.

+Complete information on pybatfish APIs is [here](https://pybatfish.readthedocs.io/en/latest/).